-Investors that are resident companies in Luxembourg will be subject to corporate income tax of 26.01 % (in 2018 for entities with registered offices in Luxembourg City) on capital gains realised at the time of the sale of shares and distributions received from the SICAV.
+Investors that are resident companies in Luxembourg will be subject to corporate income tax on capital gains realised at the time of the sale of shares and distributions received from the SICAV.

 Investors that are resident companies of Luxembourg and that benefit from a special tax regime, such as, for example, (i) a UCI governed by the Law of 2010, (ii) specialised investment funds governed by the amended Law of 13 February 2007 relating to specialised investment funds, (iii) a reserved alternative investment fund governed by the Law of 23 July 2016 relating to reserved alternative investment funds, as amended, or (iv) family asset management companies governed by the amended Law of 11 May 2007 on the creation of a family asset management company are exempt from tax in Luxembourg, but are subject to an annual subscription tax.
 The income from the shares and the capital gains realised thereon are not subject to income tax in Luxembourg.